What is Market Research?

 Market research is the process of analyzing the viability of a product or service through quantitative and qualitative analysis.
 The goal of this research is to determine or discover a target market, brand position, and marketing niche position.
 The positioning informs brand strategy & business strategy and lays the foundation to build a marketing strategy.
 At large, conducting market research increases your chances for success.
 It outlines opportunities allowing leaders to make better use of resources & processes while mitigating risks.

 Market research operates on two primary modes of analysis—quantitative and qualitative.
-These distinct disciplines are deeper and more rich when studied together, however, they can operate in silos.
+These distinct disciplines are deeper and richer when studied together, however, they can operate in silos.
 In a way, quantitative and qualitative offer a philosophical dialectic: together they pursue the truth about opportunities.
 Quantitative research is analytical, correlative, and focused on data.
 Qualitative is human and causal.

 At BS LLC we practice various forms of qualitative analysis to inform brand and marketing strategy and determine market segmentation.
 Our process begins with an analysis of the digital marketplace.
 The data collection begins with a thorough audit of your digital footprint: including social media profiles, websites, applications, local listing presence, customer service interfaces, and more.
 We are looking for macro trends through available analytics to understand how users interface with your product or service.